dgerabagi/aiascent-dev/flattened_repo.md

             </div>
             <NextPageSection
                 title="Ready to See the Results?"
                 description="The DCE is the engine behind complex, real-world projects.
-The Showcase features an interactive whitepaper and a multiplayer game, both built using the iterative workflow you've just learned about.
+The Showcase features an interactive whitepaper and a multiplayer game, `aiascent.game`, both built using the iterative workflow you've just learned about.
 Explore the showcase to see the tangible results of this methodology." buttonText="Explore the Showcase"
                 href="/showcase"
             />